The Stone Roses (album): Artwork

 As with most Stone Roses releases, the cover displays a work by the band's guitarist John Squire, in this case a Jackson Pollock-influenced piece titled "Bye Bye Badman", which makes reference to the May 1968 riots in Paris.
 The cover was named by Q magazine as one of "The 100 Best Record Covers of All Time."
 In the accompanying article, Squire said: "Ian [Brown] had met this French man when he was hitching around Europe, this bloke had been in the riots, and he told Ian how lemons had been used as an antidote to tear gas.
 Then there was the documentary—a great shot at the start of a guy throwing stones at the police.
 I really liked his attitude."
 The story was also the inspiration for the lyrics to the song of the same name.
 The background of the piece is based on the Giant's Causeway in Northern Ireland; the band had visited the causeway while playing a gig at the University of Ulster in Coleraine.
+After his death in 2025, Mani's coffin was decorated with the artwork.